jmcollin78/versatile_thermostat/README.md

 What we need:
 - a **motion sensor**.
 The entity id of a motion sensor.
 Motion sensor states should be 'on' (motion detected) or 'off' (no motion detected)
 - a **motion delay** (in seconds) duration defining how long we wait for motion confirmation before considering the motion
+- a **end of motion delay** (in seconds) duration defining how long we wait for end of motion confirmation before considering the end of motion
 - a **target "motion" preset**.
 We will used the temperature of this preset when an activity is detected.
 - a **target "no motion" preset**.
 We will used the temperature of this second preset when no activity is detected.

-So imagine we want to have the following behavior :
-- we have room with a thermostat set in activity mode, the "motion" mode chosen is comfort (21.5C), the "no motion" mode chosen is Eco (18.5 C) and the motion delay is 5 min.
+- we have a room with a thermostat set to activity mode, the "movement" mode chosen is comfort (21.5°C), the "no movement" mode chosen is Eco (18.5°C) and the movement delay is 30 sec during detection and 5 minutes at the end of detection.
-- the room is empty for a while (no activity detected), the temperature of this room is 18.5 C
+- the room has been empty for a while (no activity detected), the temperature of this room is 18.5°
-- somebody enters into the room, an activity is detected the temperature is set to 21.5 C
+- someone enters the room, activity is detected if movement is present for at least 30 seconds.
+The temperature then rises to 21.5°
+- if the movement is present for less than 30 seconds (rapid passage), the temperature remains at 18.5°,
-- the person leaves the room, after 5 min the temperature is set back to 18.5 C
+- imagine that the temperature has risen to 21.5°, when the person leaves the room, after 5 minutes the temperature is reduced to 18.5°.
+- if the person returns before 5 minutes, the temperature remains at 21.5°

 For this to work, the climate thermostat should be in ``Activity`` preset mode.

 > ![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/tips.png?raw=true)  _*Notes*_